Comparison of hit-and-run, slice sampling and random walk Metropolis: Preliminaries

 where $\vol_d$ denotes the $d$-dimensional Lebesgue measure.
 The simple slice sampler exhibits quite robust convergence properties, see \cite{RoRo99,MiTi02}.
 However, a crucial drawback is that the second step is difficult to implement.
 Because of this we consider the following hybrid slice sampler based on hit-and-run.
 The idea is to replace the second step of the simple slice sampler by a Markov chain transition according to the uniform hit-and-run algorithm in $K(t)$, see Algorithm~\ref{alg: HSS}.

 The transition kernel, say $U$, of this hybrid slice sampler is given by

 where $\abs{\cdot}$ here denotes the $1$-dimensional Lebesgue measure.
-This modification is tempting since the uniform hit-and-run algorithm is easily implementable, at least when the level sets are convex, i.e. $\rho$ is quasi-concave.
+This modification is tempting since the uniform hit-and-run algorithm is, at least in some scenarios, implementable.
+For example, when the super-level sets are convex ($\rho$ is quasi-conave) by a bisection method one can roughly approximate the intersection points of the line $x+r \theta$ with $K(t)$ and use a $1$-dimensional acceptance/rejection approach to sample the uniform distribution on $L_t(x,\theta)$.
 Further, the simple slice sampler and the hybrid slice sampler are reversible with respect to $\pi$, see for example in \cite{LaRu14}.